 Moving to Ukraine

-Economic growth has shown impressive improvements.
-After a slump in economic growth between 2013 and 2015, the end of 2016 showed positive gains.
+Economic growth has shown impressive improvements over the past decade.
 The country is home to established manufacturing and commodities sectors, as well as a promising agriculture industry, all of which look to improve as trade with the European Union opens up.
-In addition, the Ukraine boasts a growing information technology sector.
+In addition, Ukraine boasts a growing information technology sector.

 Before the political unrest, European tourism used to be an important contributor to the economy, thanks to Ukraine's abundance of hiking, skiing, fishing and hunting opportunities, not to mention plenty of ancient castles, Soviet-era monuments, vineyards and beaches.
-Today, these remain compelling reasons for many expats’ moves to the Ukraine.
-Varied geography means that the climate in Ukraine can vary widely – from over 104°F (40°C), in the summer, to -4°F (-20°C), in the winter, depending on the region.
-This provides plenty of rich biodiversity.
+Today, these remain compelling reasons for many expats’ moves to Ukraine.

-Despite a very recent history of socio-political turmoil, expats moving to the Ukraine's capital, Kiev, will find that it is in the throes of a renaissance.
-Kiev is fast becoming one of Europe's most exciting cultural hubs due, in no small part, to the energy of Kiev's inhabitants who have worked hard to resist Russian influence and forge closer ties to the European Union.
-Now, Kiev abounds with sophisticated cuisine, vibrant nightlife and contemporary art that all acknowledge the country’s rich history.
-The relationship with the European Union has also seen the Ukraine hosting events such as the 2012 UEFA European Championship and the Eurovision 2016 pop music contest.
+Ukraine's capital city of Kiev is fast becoming one of Europe's most exciting cultural hubs due, in no small part, to the energy of the city's inhabitants who have worked hard to resist Russian influence and forge closer ties to the European Union.
+Now, Kiev abounds with sophisticated cuisine, vibrant nightlife and contemporary art that all acknowledge the country’s fascinating history.